 The Board is mindful of the importance of business sustainability and, in conducting the Group's business, the impact on the environmental, social and governance aspects is taken into consideration.
 It is an ongoing process that the Board reviews the Group's business plan for diversification, to keep the business relevant and sustainable.

 In respect of paper converting segment, the Company continuously explore into technology in conserving environment by converting, recycling the waste papers into tissue papers, toiletries and other paper products for good usage.
+The Company had implemented a waste water recycling system towards the last quarter of the financial year under review and the recycled water could be reused for soaking used papers for tissue making.

-Supply of, and Access to, Information
+Supply of and Access to Information